Parabolic Position Encoding: Vision-Centric, Principled, Extrapolatable, General: Preliminaries

+i.e., token similarity is measured as the dot products between all query-key pairs.
 Since attention is permutation invariant, we require positional information to encode information about the arrangement of tokens.
 To this end, we associate a position vector $r_{i} \in \mathbb{R}^{p}$ with each token, where $p$ is the position dimensionality.
 For example, $p = 2$ for images (x, y) and $p = 3$ for point clouds (x, y, z).
 Our goal is to leverage these position vectors to inject positional information into the dot products.